psyb0t/catbyte-golang-test-task/README.md

 Also normally all of the logic code i would've put in a separate `internal` directory whihe `cmd` would be responsible just for handling shutdown signals and running the internal code.

 Here's an example of how I usually structure services: https://github.com/psyb0t/telegram-logger

+### Subnote

+I just realised I used vars instead of constants when defining global strings like this one `var rabbitMQURI = "amqp://user:password@localhost:7001/"`.
+My bad.